designerbrett/trestles-hugo/site/content/post/5-easy-steps-to-get-rid-of-neck-pain-on-your-own.md

 ---
 title: 5 easy steps to get rid of neck pain on your own.
 date: 2014-01-14T07:28:00.000Z
-tags: ["5 steps to fix neck pain" "neck stretches" "San Clemente Chiropractic" "neck traction trestles chiropractic" "neck support" "chiropractor san clemente" "drink water" "chiropractor 92672" "dont sleep on your stomach"]
+tags: ["5 steps to fix neck pain", "neck stretches", "San Clemente Chiropractic", "neck traction trestles chiropractic", "neck support", "chiropractor san clemente", "drink water", "chiropractor 92672", "dont sleep on your stomach"]
 description: >-
   I often have patients ask me “What can I do at home or at work to get rid of my neck pain on the days I am unable to come in to get adjusted?”
 As a